 "Unit" means a notional unit consisting of one Preferred Share and one Class A Share.
-The number of Units outstanding at any time will be equal to the sum of the number of Preferred Shares and Class A Shares then outstanding divided by two.

 "United States" or "U.S." means the United States of America, its territories and possessions.

 "U.S. person" has the meaning given to such term in Regulation S under the 1933 Act.